Master Localized Numbers in 5 Minutes

 • Use geolocation or browser settings to automatically detect a user’s location and adjust the default units of measurement accordingly.
 Remember to provide an option for users to manually change this if needed.

-• If your content targets a global audience, always clarify which unit system you are referring to.
-For instance, "miles (mi)" or "kilometers (km)" can prevent confusion.
+• If your content targets a global audience always clarify which unit system you are referring to.
+For example "miles (mi)" or "kilometers (km)" can prevent confusion.

 • Many software libraries and APIs offer functionality to automatically convert between different units of measurement.
 For example: